 • Our Project Based Learning (PBL) approach is ideal for gifted learners because it promotes student engagement and creativity, and it allows students to expand their knowledge on topics in which they are interested.
 It stretches them at every level and in each subject.
 Our students are learning how to create professional quality products and how to present themselves in a professional manner.

-Qualification Process• Referral forms (Complete Form Here) are due on October 27th for 1st grade and up.
-Students will be assessed during the fall and begin receiving services during the first semester.
+Qualification Process• Referral forms (Complete Form Here) are due the first Friday in October for 1st grade and up.
+Students will be assessed during the Fall and begin receiving services during the first semester.
 All kindergarten students are assessed in January and services begin in February.
 Students may be referred for the gifted program by teachers, parents, principals, counselors, or by the students themselves.
 Students are assessed during the regular school day.

 • New students who were previously identified at another district will need to complete the referral process and testing and meet LPS qualifications; however, teachers can begin differentiation based on apparent needs at any time.